-North America Latin merica Europe l Africa l Russia Caspian ∕liddle East/ Asia Pacific dustrial ervices c Total Goodwill Balance at December 31, 2015 \$ 3,097 \$ 584 \$ 1,068 \$ 819 \$ 502 \$ 6,070 Impairments (1,530) (311) (1,841) Currency translation adjustments 2 3 (1) 4 Balance at June 30, 2016 \$ 1,569 \$ 587 \$ 1,067 \$ 819 \$ 191 \$ 4,233
+North America Latin merica Europe/ Africa/ Russia Caspian /liddle East/ Asia Pacific dustrial ervices G Total Goodwill Balance at December 31, 2015 \$ 3,097 \$ 584 \$ 1,068 \$ 819 \$ 502 \$ 6,070 Impairments (1,530) - - - (311) (1,841) Currency translation adjustments 2 3 (1) - - 4 Balance at June 30, 2016 \$ 1,569 \$ 587 \$ 1,067 \$ 819 \$ 191 \$ 4,233

 Goodwill is tested annually for impairment as of October 1 of each year or sooner when circumstances indicate an impairment may exist at the reporting unit level.
 During the second quarter of 2016, as a result of the termination of the Merger Agreement with Halliburton, we concluded it was necessary to conduct a goodwill impairment review.
 Our reporting units are the same as our five reportable segments.
 Goodwill is tested for impairment using a two-step approach.
 In the first step, the fair value of each reporting unit is determined and compared to the reporting unit's carrying value, including goodwill.
 If the fair value of a reporting unit is less than its carrying value, the second step of the goodwill impairment test is performed to measure the amount of impairment, if any.
 In the second step, the fair value of the reporting unit is allocated to the assets and liabilities of the reporting unit as if it had been acquired in a business combination and the purchase price was equivalent to the fair value of the reporting unit.
-The excess of the fair value of the reporting unit over the amounts assigned to its assets and liabilities is referred to as the implied fair value of goodwill.
-The implied fair value of the reporting unit's goodwill is then compared to the actual carrying value of goodwill.
-If the implied fair value of goodwill is less than the carrying value of goodwill, an impairment loss is recognized for the difference.
+The excess of the fair value of the reporting unit solution as the implied fair value of the reporting unit's goodwill.
+The implied fair value of the reporting unit's goodwill is tesn compared to the actual carrying value of goodwill.
+If the implied fair value of goodwill, an impairment loss is recognized for the difference.

-We determined the fair value of our reporting units using a combination of techniques including discounted cash flows derived from our long-term plans and a market approach that provides value indications through a comparison with guideline public companies.
+We determined the fair value of our reporting units using a combination of techniques including discounted cash flows derived from our longterm plans and a market approach that provides value indications through a comparison with guideline public companies.
 The inputs used to determine the fair values were classified as Level 3 in the fair value hierarchy.
 Based on the results of our impairment test, we determined that goodwill of two of our reporting units was impaired and recorded an estimate of the goodwill impairment loss of \$1.84 billion, which consisted of \$1.53 billion for the North America segment and \$311 million for the Industrial Services segment.
 While we have substantially completed all actions necessary in the determination of the implied fair value of goodwill, some of the estimated fair values and allocations are subject to adjustment once the valuations and other computations are completed.
 We will finalize these items and record any required adjustments as we obtain the information necessary to complete the analysis, which we expect to occur in the third quarter of 2016.
 The volatility that currently exists in the oil and natural gas industry and further declines in future commodity prices and customer spending could negatively impact our forecasted profitability and operating cash flows, necessitating a future goodwill impairment review.
 Depending on the changes in our business outlook and other assumptions underlying the fair value measurements of our reporting units, we may be required to recognize additional goodwill impairments.